amanarora9848/unige-rt1-assignment1/README.md

 7. Compare the calculated p-value with the significance level (α = 0.05).
 If the p-value is less than or equal to α, reject the null hypothesis, providing evidence for the alternative hypothesis.

-Again, most of this work was made easy by using the scipy library in python.
-The function `proportions_ztest()` from the statsmodels library was used to perform the proportions Z-test.
+Again, most of this work was made easy by using the statsmodels library in python.
+The function `statsmodels.stats.proportion.proportions_ztest()` was used to perform the proportions Z-test.
+The documentation for the same can be found [here](https://www.statsmodels.org/dev/generated/statsmodels.stats.proportion.proportions_ztest.html).
 The function returns the Z-statistic and the p-value.

 ```python